dsmrreader/dsmr-reader/docs/installation.rst

 You should see similar output as the ``cu``-command printed earlier in the installation process.

-Want to quit supervisor? ``CTRL + C`` to stop tail and ``CTRL + D`` once to exit supervisor command line.
+Want to quit supervisor? ``CTRL + C`` to stop tailing and then ``CTRL + D`` once to exit supervisor command line.

 You now should have everything up and running!
-We're almost done, but only need to check a just few more things in the next chapters.
+We're almost done and just need to do a few last things on the next page.